 4. If you want a 2019 pass, complete your minimum spend AFTER your December 2018 credit card close date.

 I have confirmed with Southwest that purchases made in December AFTER your credit card close date will count toward your minimum spend completion in January AFTER your January credit card close date.

 Again here, don’t forget about ANYTHING you may have put on the card, on autopay, etc., which could cause your card to meet the minimum spend BEFORE you intended.

 Too Much Stress?

-Let me know in the comments if you’ll be going for a 2017 or a 2018 pass!
+Let me know in the comments if you’ll be going for a 2018 or a 2019 pass!

-Enter your email below to subscribe to the Fly Free to Hawaii FREE email course.
+Enter your email to get a free PDF that shows you 10 easy things you can do to begin your journey toward flying free RIGHT NOW!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.